arborchat/sprout-go/README.md

 ### Running the Relay Snap

-You'll have `arbor-realy.realy` in your path now.
+You'll have `arbor-relay.realy` in your path now.
 I know, typing that will get a little annoying...
 This is short-term, but you may alias this within snap to make it more convenient in the meantime:

 ```sh
 snap alias arbor-relay.relay relay